Banks, financial institutions should proactively undertake stress testing of loan books: RBI DG Rao | Business

 - India

-Despite the improvement in asset quality, financial institutions, including banks, need to proactively undertake stress testing of loan books to examine their loss absorption limits and take steps to improve them wherever required, RBI Deputy Governor M Rajeshwar Rao said on Thursday.
+Despite improvement in asset quality, financial institutions, including banks, need to proactively undertake stress testing of their loan books to examine loss absorption limits and take steps to improve them, if required, RBI Deputy Governor M Rajeshwar Rao said on Thursday.

 The gross non-performing assets (GNPAs) and net NPAs of banks improved to 5.97 per cent and 1.7 per cent as of March 31, 2022, from 9.23 per cent and 3.66 per cent as of September 2019, respectively, he said.

+He was speaking at a Banking and Finance Conference, organized by IMC Chamber of Commerce and Industry.

-He said while the central bank has attempted to combat the impact of the pandemic on the financial system, (but) the task is only half done. ''We have to ensure that the financial system escapes unscathed as we exit from the pandemic-driven regulatory forbearances,'' Rao said.
+While the central bank has attempted to combat the impact of the pandemic on the financial system, (but) the task is only half done, he said, adding, ''We have to ensure that the financial system escapes unscathed as we exit from the pandemic-driven regulatory forbearances,'' he said.

-Rao said the pandemic saw the financial sector enjoying favourable momentum with an increase in liquidity, the flow of credit and normal spending on relief programmes. ''It is getting increasingly debated in the global fora as to whether the pandemic-induced measures have led to a build-up of leverage and debt overhang in the non-financial sector.

-''Prudence has to be exhibited by banks to ascertain whether the current levels of asset quality being exhibited is on account of improvement in fundamentals of business on account of deleveraging and efficiency gains or on account of support extended by authorities through the measures,” the deputy governor noted.
+According to Rao, the preliminary assessment of the health of the banking sector is encouraging.

+The restructured portfolio of banks as a percentage of the total advances which has significantly expanded post 2020, owing to the restructuring of the accounts undertaken in view of the resolution framework announced by RBI, seems to be gradually stabilizing, he said.

+''Today, most of the banks have comfortable capital positions which would position them well to support economic recovery.
+These data points do give us a degree of comfort at this juncture,” he said.

+The Deputy Governor said RBI will continue to roll out measures to improve the resilience of the financial sector.

+He said banks in the country follow the incurred loss approach for loan loss provisions, and RBI is now planning to issue a discussion paper on the introduction of a framework on expected credit-loss model soon.

-He said the RBI will soon issue a discussion paper on the introduction of a framework on expected credit loss models for banks.
+''To achieve global convergence in regulations, we have proposed to issue a discussion paper on the introduction of a framework on expected credit loss for banks.
+The idea is to formulate principle-based guidelines supplemented by the regulatory backstops, wherever necessary,'' Rao said.

+He said the discussion paper would seek to solicit comments from all stakeholders, including the business community on the proposed approach, and the final contours or the transition will take into account the feedback received.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)